 Breast implant surgery is usually performed under general anaesthetic.
-This means that during the procedure you will be asleep and unable to feel any pain or discomfort.
+This means you will be asleep and unable to feel any pain or discomfort

-As with any surgical procedure there are risks associated with the use of general anaesthetic.
-However, the risks are very small (less than one in 10,000 cases experience serious complications).
-See the Health A-Z topic about General anaesthetic for more information.
+As with any surgery there are risks associated with the use of general anaesthetic.
+However, they are very small (less than one in 10,000 cases experience serious complications).

 Breast implant surgery

 Breast implant surgery is sometimes carried out as day surgery, which means you will be able to go home the same day.